Belonging (Past 2021 Event)

 Call for Proposals (2022)

 Would you like to express yourself through art and use Threads 2022 as an artistic platform?
-We are seeking artists of all disciplines to respond to the Threads 2022 theme “Becoming”.
+We are seeking artists of all disciplines from all across Canada to respond to the Threads 2022 theme “Becoming”.
 You are welcome to respond using any medium within the following parameters:

 - Read this document that outlines the philosophy of Threads